-- a relatively low \$100 million initial capital investment, a minimum 10-year mine life whereby the higher grade ore was re-sequenced to the front end to create a shorter payback - Launched a Feasibility Study.
-After awarded the contract to undertake the study to Wood plc.
+- Completed a final Prefeasibility Study to further de-risk the project.
+The results showed robust economics, a relatively low \$100 million initial capital investment, a minimum 10-year mine life whereby the higher grade ore was re-sequenced to the front end to create a shorter payback period and more exceptional financial returns. - Launched a Feasibility Study.
+After an extensive screening process, we awarded the contract to undertake the study to Wood plc.
 Wood is an international engineering firm with a mining group that provides projectspecific services.
 The Feasibility Study is scheduled for completion in the summer of 2021.

-- Initiated purchase of long lead time equipment to prepare for mine development, subject to Board - Evaluated ways to reduce our carbon footprint with alternative energy sources where possible, including natural gas and solar power.
+- Initiated purchase of long lead time equipment to prepare for mine development, subject to Board approval. - Evaluated ways to reduce our carbon footprint with alternative energy sources where possible, including natural gas and solar power.

-In addition, during the year Endeavour expanded the footprint of our holdings near the Terronera Project to 20,128 hectares, through the acquisition of two adjacent groups of mineral concessions, La Sanguijuela and Cerro vein structures that have never been explored in modern terms.
+In addition, during the year Endeavour expanded the footprint of our holdings near the Terronera Project to 20,128 hectares, through the acquisition of two adjacent groups of mineral concessions, La Sanguijuela and Cerro Gordo, covering multiple mineralized vein structures that have never been explored in modern terms.